LalaSmack/Retro-Snake-Game/README.md

 ## Attribution

-This project is based on a tutorial by @educ8s , Nick Koumaris (https://youtu.be/LGqsnM_WEK4?si=0bsuYrwdVjFDixXB), originally licensed under the MIT License.
+This project is based on a tutorial by @educ8s , Nick Koumaris (https://youtu.be/LGqsnM_WEK4?si=0bsuYrwdVjFDixXB).